TheD2Lab/BEACH-Gaze-Converter/README.md

 - Inputs: csv file with the starting points and folder path for WebGazer data
 - Outputs: csv and txt file with the information of the best parameters, noise count, row count of input csv, and cluster count

-**CURRENT ISSUE**: The find_elbow.py does not give a very good starting point apparently.
-That script may be fixed or removed.
-As for now the trend is that a higher spatial eps and lower temporal eps creates better clusters and has less problems when running through the converter and BeachGaze.
-Further research is needed.
-We've edited the tuning code to search for 3 times higher than the starting spatial point and as low of a temporal point you can go.

 ### Components and things to keep in mind when running this script
 - At the top of the code, there is a config area.
 This place is made to edit your folder and csv input paths.
 There is also values to change for your specific screen size.
 - <u>**Please keep in mind**</u>: if you already have files of the same name as the outputted files, the files will be appended to or overwritten. **SO BE CAREFUL**.

+## CURRENT ISSUE
+The find_elbow.py does not give a very good starting point apparently.
+That script may be fixed or removed.
+As for now the trend is that a higher spatial eps and lower temporal eps creates better clusters and has less problems when running through the converter and BeachGaze.
+Further research is needed.
+We've edited the tuning code to search for 3 times higher than the starting spatial point and as low of a temporal point you can go.